-The new law is putting pressure on employers to not only understand the details of the law but also to take the necessary steps of analyzing teams and developing a compliance plan.
+On July 1, 2018, the Massachusetts Pay Equity Law took effect.
+Have you complied?
+The new law puts pressure on employers to not only understand the details of the law but also to take the necessary steps of analyzing teams and developing a compliance plan.
 Exposure under this law can be costly as double damages may be awarded to employees who are paid less than others.
-Are you ready?

-In this unique five-part webinar series where we will dig deep into the new law and efforts employers can undertake to avoid or limit liability.
+In this unique five-part webinar series where we will dig deep into the new law and efforts, employers can undertake to avoid or limit liability.
+We will address:

-Part 4 - Wednesday, June 20 - 6 Factors to Support Pay Differentials & Penalties for Noncompliance
+- Factors to Support Pay Differentials & Penalties for Noncompliance

 Part 1 – Understanding the New Law & Insight into FAQs

 Joined by an experienced attorney, this first webinar in our series will provide you with a background of the law, introduction to key provisions of the law and insight into the Attorney General’s frequently asked questions.

 Part 2 – Comparable Work & Writing Compliant Job Descriptions

 A key provision of the law is to eliminate pay disparities between men and women performing “comparable work.”
 Learn how to determine comparable work and how to develop pay equity compliant job descriptions.